schemapress/Schema/readme.txt

 == Screenshots ==
 1. Knowledge Graph settings tab.
 2. Create new schema type screen.
+3. Create post meta fields with Post Meta Box generator feature.
-3. Google Structured Data Testing Tool.
+4. Google Structured Data Testing Tool.

 == Changelog ==

+= 1.5.9 =
+* Fixed query conflicts on category pages by creating a secondary loop.
+* Fixed category description, apply strip_tags function to remove HTML tags.
+* Added check to prevent processing code in backend when runs category schema.
+* Added new Post Meta Box feature.
+* Added a new schema_wp_filter_content filter.
+* Added new integration filter function for Divi theme.
+* Use wp_strip_all_tags instead of strip_tags for short content.
+* Updated plugin screenshots, added a new screenshot for post meta box feature.
+* Corrected a typo in plugin settings page.
+* Modified readme.txt file, corrected link to support forum and some typos.

 = 1.5.8 =
 * Fixed datePublished and dateModified markups, make sure it is in ISO 8601 format.
 * Fixed Preview button was not showing in edit screen.
 * Extended the plugin settings extensibility with new repeatable field type.
 * Enhanced post meta wording and fixed typos.
+* Modified readme.txt file, corrected link to support forum and some typos.

 = 1.5.7 =
 * Added support for schema type CollectionPage for Categories.